 At Grant Regional, we're looking forward to helping our patients get back to better health.
 We're committed to safely welcoming back patients for care and surgeries that were postponed due to Covid-19.
 We're taking extra precautions to keep you safe.
 It's our Safe Care Promise.
 And you'll find that promise true at all of our locations.
 Below outlines our commitment to you.
 Please don't delay important healthcare.
 Our hospital and clinics are safe, clean and ready to care for you.
 You'll notice changes in the way we provide care by placing an added focus on safety measures.

-All patients are being screened for symptoms, including fever, upon entrance to our hospital and clinic.
+All patients and visitors are screened for symptoms, upon entrance to our hospital and clinic.

 Our staff and medical providers are committed to providing a safe and secure environment, and great care is taken to prevent the potential spread of infection.
 We are taking extra precautions to protect our patients and each other when caring for patients.
 We have continued to increase our infection control standards in all departments.
 This includes increased sanitization of commonly touched surfaces, door handles and countertops.

-Due to COVID-19 Community Spread status, our hospital and clinic is limiting visitors in the facility with a few exceptions, including end-of-life, OB and pediatric patients.
+Due to the ongoing pandemic, our hospital and clinics have implemented some visitor restrictions.
 Click on the Visitor Restrictions tab below to learn more.